lokalise/Blog-Authors-Info/docs/02-style-guide.md

   + :x: I hope *readers* found this article helpful and interesting!
 * Explain complex terms.
 Provide links to relevant materials if needed.
 * Use transition words: "first", "next", "lastly", "therefore", "so", and other.
 * :no_mouth: Do not use slang and other inappropriate words (like swearing).
+"That dog won’t hunt" means "that’s not going to work" and unless you are in the American South, you probably won’t know that.
+Let’s avoid turns of phrase that are regional specific.
-Do not attack any groups of people or start holy wars ("Linux is better/worse than Windows").
+* Do not attack any groups of people or start holy wars ("Linux is better/worse than Windows").
-* Do not use too many passive voice:
+* Do not use too many passive voice.
+In active voice, the subject of the sentence does the action.
+In passive voice, the subject of the sentence has the action done to it.
+Words like "was" and "by" may indicate that you’re writing in passive voice.
   + :heavy_check_mark: You should install the following software...
   + :x: The following software should be installed...
+* Use -ing sparingly.
+"I was thinking" is not as strong and active as "I think".
+Remove -ing wherever possible.
 * :woman: :man: Try to use gender-neutral phrases.
+Unless we are talking about a specific person and we know their gender preferences, that is.
+* We don’t use our marketing channels to spread rumors or falsehoods about our competitors.
+We don’t celebrate publicly when they fail.
+We do compete and we compete hard.
+We strive to win business and convert prospects but we do so with respect and within the bounds of the law.

 ## Grammar and Spelling